dougie996/M1N1MaraX_MQTT/README.md

-Despite many other similar projects, this one is using the correct wiring and coding!
+Despite many other similar projects, this one is using the correct Mara X V2 wiring and coding!
-Please TAKE CARE, as most information in the Web regarding how to interface with MaraX Gicar Control Box is WRONG!
+Please TAKE CARE, as most information in the Web regarding how to interface with Mara X Gicar Control Box is WRONG!

 Please also visit https://www.m1n1.de/en/lelit-mara-x-v2-gicar-internals/ for details.